On the Kontsevich integral for knotted trivalent graphs: Executive summary

 \section{Executive summary}

 This section contains the main points of the construction, but no details.
 All the details will follow later in the paper.

 Trivalent graphs are graphs with three vertices joining at each vertex.
 We allow multiple edges, loops, and circles with no vertices.
 Knotted trivalent graphs are embeddings of trivalent graphs into ${\mathbb R}^3$, modulo isotopy.
 We require all edges to be oriented and framed.
+In all figures we will use the blackboard framing convention (normal vectors pointing at the reader).

 There are four operations of knotted trivalent graphs: orientation switch, edge deletion, edge unzip, and connected sum.
 When deleting an edge, two vertices cease to exist.
 Unzip is an analogue of cabling, as shown: